 You should know who the intended audience is in order to evaluate whether the book is suitable for the readers and if the content is useful and worth reading for those readers.

-While in some cases you will not be given any guidelines for your review, in some cases there will be specific guidelines that you need to follow.
+While in some cases you will not be given any guidelines for your review, sometimes, there will be specific guidelines that you need to follow.
 If you do have guidelines, you should study them thoroughly before you start reviewing the book.

 Write a book review